meleu/my-notes/courses/maven.md

 Doing this in a pipeline, where the runner is a "fresh" container, results in downloading artifacts allways.

 There must be a way to prevent this.

+UPDATE: yes, and it's by using the cache feature of the CI tool (like GitLab CI).
+Caching dependencies is the way to go.

 ---